Development of a rational route for vehicles. Calculation of logistics costs for transport

 Length, km Luch

-Uch. speed km / h V
+Uch. speed km/h V

 Locomotive weight

-Train weight tons
+Composition weight tons

-Wed din. load gr. wag. tons
+Wed. din. load gr.vag. tons

-Wed tare weight wag. tons
+Wed. tare weight vag. tons

 Coef. locomotive needs

-The value of conditional losses, in%
+Amount of conditional losses, %

 Ryazhsk 2-Beloretsk

-Beloretsk - Kuibas
+Beloretsk - Kuybas

-Total route
+Total by route

 The list of conditionally accepted coefficients is presented in Table 6.